 Welcome to Bring Out Your Dead !

 Hi there!
-Welcome to the primer of my Dimir, zombie-combo deck; commanded by Gisa and Geralf.
+Welcome to the primer of this Dimir, zombie-combo deck; commanded by Gisa and Geralf.
 It is midnight in Ravnica.
 You are suddenly roused from your sleep by the squeaking sound of approaching wheels from a heavy cart, being pulled along a muddy road.
 You open your door.
 It is misty outside.
 The noises grow louder.
 The footfalls of many shambling feet is becoming audible.
 The ominous cold sound of a bell suddenly rings.
 Crows take flight.
 They can be heard, cawing and screeching as they fight over something in the near distance.
 From within the mist, humanoid figures are starting to take shape.
 They walk slowly.
 Some, seem to walk canted or with overly large or short steps.

 It is then, that the first whiffs of an incredible stench hits your nose, and you suddenly realize what that huge indistinct pile of things on the cart are.
 Your blood runs absolutely ice-cold.
 Even colder once you realize who the man and woman are, that are walking amongst the shambling shapes at the head of the column.
 The necromancers Gisa and Geralf have come to town, glaring hungrily and sadistically at every bit of life they see.
 Everyone knows their favorite pleasure: killing the innocent and resurrecting their corpses!
 Always on the lookout for the recently deceased, to convert into an unstoppable, evil horde of claws and teeth bent on destroying the world of the living!

-I use the following ten parameters to determine the strength of the deck.
-For each, I allocate a score of 5 (very good), 4 (good), 3 (mediocre), 2 (bad) or 1 (very bad); when totalized this score represents the power rating of the deck (maximum score is 50 points).
+The following ten parameters have been used to determine the strength of the deck.
+For each, a score of 5 (very good), 4 (good), 3 (mediocre), 2 (bad) or 1 (very bad) has been allocated; when totalized this score represents the power rating of the deck (maximum score is 50 points).

 • Mana: indicates the availability of mana sources within the deck.